 Access to published content is limited to [active subscribers/ institutional account holders].

-Access for creators: Creators of content stored in our systems will be able to access all publicly accessible content [and pre-prints and post-prints for up to 10 years after submission].
+Access for creators: Creators of content stored in our systems will be able to access all publicly accessible content and [include any additional details as appropriate, such as “and pre-prints and post-prints for up to 10 years after submission”].

 Access to the following types of content is restricted to [other types of stakeholders e.g. staff]: